piercecohen1/AI-TTS/README.md

 To use the program, you need to supply your ElevenLabs API key.
 You can obtain an API key by registering [here](https://elevenlabs.io).
 After obtaining your API key, you should set it as an environment variable named API_KEY.

-Follow these steps to temporarily set the API_KEY environment variable:

-- On Linux or macOS:
-  1. Open a terminal window.
-  2. Run the following command: `export API_KEY=your_api_key_here`
-  3. Make sure to replace `your_api_key_here` with your actual API key.

-- On Windows:
-  1. Open a Command Prompt or PowerShell window.
-  2. Run the following command: `setx API_KEY "your_api_key_here"`
-  3. Make sure to replace `your_api_key_here` with your actual API key.
-  4. Close and reopen the Command Prompt or PowerShell window for the change to take effect.

 **Follow these steps to set the API_KEY environment variable persistently (recommended):**

 - On Linux or macOS: